unparalleled-js/docs-1/api-mgmt/calling-apis.md

 ---
 title: Calling APIs
-date: 2018-02-03 06:23:00 Z
+date: 2018-04-08 13:25:00 Z
 ---

-APIs that are exposed through the API Management console can be called from recipes in accounts other than one owning the recipe, as well as from third-party tools, programs, and scripts.
+APIs that are exposed through the API Platform console can be called from recipes in accounts other than one owning the recipe, as well as from third-party tools, programs, and scripts.
+The API manager must provide to the client the Auth Token value needed to call an API Collection.

+# Authorization Headers

+If the Access Profile specifies the "Auth Token" method of authentication, then the Auth Token value must be passed by the client as the value of the "API-Token" header.
+If the authorization method is "JSON Web Token," then the value of the encoded and signed token is passed in the "Authorization" header, using the "Bearer" scheme.

 # Calling an API Endpoint from a Recipe